 - Cute Monster Girl: Cuter and nicer than most minks, as dangerous a beast (physically) as any of them.

-- Deliberately Distressed Damsel: Subverted, as she was never in distress in the first place; The "Carrot" seen dangling over the pot was just a clone (accidentally created by the villain's powers, no less) and the real Carrot was waiting for her moment to ambush her "captors".
+- Deliberately Distressed Damsel: Subverted, as she's never in distress in the first place; Carrot appears dangling over a giant pot while Brulee prepares to boil her alive, but is quickly revealed the dangling Carrot is actually a clone (accidentally created by the Brulee's powers, no less) and the real Carrot is waiting for her moment to ambush her "captors", along with Chopper.

-- Dumb Blonde: Not exactly dumb per se, but she is still naïve of the world outside of Zou and weather phenomenon such as lightning, which she mistook for Electro.
+- Dumb Blonde: Not exactly dumb per se, but she is still naïve of the world outside of Zou and weather phenomenon such as lightning, which she mistakes for Electro.

 - Flash Step: While powered up under the light of a full moon, she can perform flashsteps- even in mid-flight.

 - Genki Girl: She's an adorable little bundle of energy, and is extremely eager to go on adventures.

 - Girls Love Chocolate: One of the few things she's known to love eating other than carrots.

 - The Glomp: She greets the Sanji retrieval group this way when her cover is blown.
 She later does it to Pudding as well.

 - Good Old Fisticuffs: While not actually a bare-handed fighter, Carrot's fighting style is notably different from the other Musketeers as she engages in physical combat with gauntlets rather than with swords.
 A flashback in chapter 878 revealed that she wasn't made for the sword, and Pedro gave Carrot her gauntlets and encouraged her to find another fitting fighting style for her.
 It actually makes her more similar to most of the Guardians.